Sunaag/UI-for-CSV/README.md

 # UI-for-CSV

-Reads the TWEET CSV files and Updates them on the Database according in the backend code.
+Reads the CSV files and Updates them on the Database accordingly in the backend code.
 Access the database using the UI by selecting the filename and the field name written in the frontend code.